- Who We Are

 3. What’s the most memorable skydive you’ve ever been on?

-4. Who / What inspires you?
+4. Who or what inspires you?

-CR: My family who showed me what unconditional love is, and especially my brother who right now is fighting the fight of his life with cancer.
+My family who showed me what unconditional love is, and especially my brother who right now is fighting the fight of his life with cancer.
 My friends (especially Rita) and John Glenn.

 6. What’s the best advice you can offer to anyone thinking of becoming a skydiver?

-CR: When an opportunity presents itself in life, never say “I’ll do it next time”.
+When an opportunity presents itself in life, never say “I’ll do it next time”.

 7. What is something about you that few people know about?